Comparing Bootcamps vs. Degrees

 Salary Potential

 Graduates of coding bootcamps or degree programs can both earn high salaries.
-The type of occupation typically affects salary potential more than whether or not you complete a bootcamp or a degree.
+Occupation often affects salary potential more than whether or not you complete a bootcamp or a degree.

 Other factors that can affect salary potential include education level, experience, professional certifications, and location.